Election 2020: National's plan for more foreign workers, students, tourists and Pacific visitors

 They would be able to charge what they wanted for managed isolation or quarantine (MIQ) rooms.

-National's proposed Te Korowai Whakamaru/NZ Border Protection Agency would set the standards, and any contracters working at private MIQ facilities would have to pass a "rigorous" screening process.
+National's proposed Te Korowai Whakamaru/NZ Border Protection Agency would set the standards, and any contractors working at private MIQ facilities would have to pass a "rigorous" screening process.

 "We're not talking about wholesale opening of the border by any means," Brownlee said.

-"But there are facilities aorund the country that will be able to meet the criteria."
+"But there are facilities around the country that will be able to meet the criteria."

 Returning Kiwis would remain at the front of the queue, he said.